2015 Belgrade helicopter crash: Incident

-The Serbian Army Mi-17 helicopter was carrying a five day old baby with live threatening respiratory problems to Belgrade for treatment at the Institute for Health Care of Mother and Child.
+The Serbian Army Mil Mi-17 helicopter was carrying a five-day-old baby with life-threatening respiratory problems to Belgrade for treatment at the Institute for Health Care of Mother and Child.
 Military had been called out after an ambulance carrying the baby from Novi Pazar to Belgrade was blocked by a mudslide about 200 km (120 miles) south of Belgrade, near Raška.
 The helicopter departed from Novi Pazar and landed in Raška to receive the baby on board.
 Around 10:15 p.m. the helicopter crew made two landing attempts at the Belgrade Airport, but both were unsuccessful due to low visibility.
 Although the pilot asked for permission to divert the flight to either the Military Medical Academy's heliport or the Batajnica Air Base, this was repeatedly denied.
-The control tower lost contact with the helicopter at 10.30 p.m. and the helicopter disappeared from air traffic controllers' radar at 10.34 p.m.
+The control tower lost contact with the helicopter at 10:30 p.m. and the helicopter disappeared from air traffic controllers' radar at 10.34 p.m.
 All seven people aboard were killed when the helicopter crashed into nearby fields.
 Beside the baby, the helicopter was carrying four army officers (two pilots and two flight engineers) and two medical staff (a doctor and a technician).

-Brigadier general Predrag Bandić, commander of the 204th Air Brigade said that the weather was "not dangerous, but was complex, so that pilots with such experience and equipment should have been able to handle it".
-He was the one who personally ordered the pilots to fly and he claimed that he would not do that if the weather was dangerous.
+Brigadier general Predrag Bandić, commander of the 204th Air Brigade, said that the weather was "not dangerous, but was complex, so that pilots with such experience and equipment should have been able to handle it".
+He was the one who personally ordered the pilots to fly and stated that he would not have done so if the weather conditions had been dangerous.

+Helicopter

+The helicopter involved in the incident was a Soviet-produced Mil Mi-17 (Serbian Army's designation HT-48), serial number 341M15, identification code 12551, produced in 1991.
+It was acquired by the Serbian police helicopter unit in 1997 or 1998 from Azerbaijan Airlines, and transferred to the military in 2002.
+It received one general maintenance, in 2010.
+The last general inspection of the helicopter was carried out in December 2014.
+The crew routinely checked the helicopter before the flight and observed no defects.
+Its magnetic compass was defunct and removed for repair in February 2015, but the commanding officer permitted the helicopter to be used without it from 2 to 16 March.
+The helicopter was last used on 11 March.
+In the military report, the helicopter was deemed to be well maintained and fully functional.